dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 - **Glove** is a data integration tool, we can use to create ETL jobs, automate SQL script executions and more.
 In this lab we will be using one specific module of Glove: Module query.

-- **Hanger** is service for workflow orchquestration, it help us automate, manage, organize and validate our jobs and workflows.
+- **Hanger** is service for workflow orchestration, it help us automate, manage, organize and validate our jobs and workflows.